AkashDas253/Practice_Vanilla_Frontend/project/weather_app/README.md

 # Weather App 🌤️

+This is a simple web application that allows users to search for the current weather and hourly forecast of any city using the Open-Meteo and Nominatim APIs.

 ## Overview
 The Weather App is a simple web application that allows users to search for the current weather and hourly forecast of any city.
 The app uses the Open-Meteo API to fetch weather data and Nominatim for geocoding city names.